stevetarver/stevetarver.github.io/_posts/2017-05-10-python-falcon-logging.md

         pass # we don't support files
 ```

 There are two tricks in this implementation.
 Both require us to recognize that Gunicorn is our service's parent; it will not inherit any of our logging configuration.
 We must `initialize_logging()` in this class.
-Also, because our `structlog` configuration is at the file level, not enclosed in a method, Gunicorn will execute that configuration when it loads `GunicornLogger`.

 Most of the class is a proxy for `structlog` with two simplifications.
 12-factor apps don't do files, so I can provide a `pass` implementation for those.
 Also, I know that I will not care about access logs - Falcon provides all the information I need to know about request origin.
 I can provide a `pass` implementation for `access()` as well.